Sibghatullah-Laghari/ULSM-Lab-Barcode-System/README.md

 mvn: command not found
 ```

-Solution:
+Resolution:

-Install Maven and verify it is available in your system PATH.
+Install Apache Maven and ensure it has been added to your system PATH.

-### Unsupported Java Version:
+### Java Version Error

 Error: